Sahitya1707/Elevate-Athletes/Learning.md

 - To add the font in all your pages you can add that in the layout, rootlayout.
 You can read more here: https://nextjs.org/docs/pages/building-your-application/optimizing/fonts

+# What is color Mapping in tailwind css?

+-Color mapping is a technique used to associate specific color names with their corresponding CSS variable values.
+This allows you to pass a simple string as a prop to your component and have it automatically use the correct CSS variable for styling.
+You can see the deifinition of color mapping inside `assets->colorMapping.js` and example in `components->navButton.js`.

 # To set up the backend for web site application, I have installed the following dependencies:

 - **cors**: A package for enabling Cross-Origin Resource Sharing (CORS) to allow resources to be shared between different origins.